 The college bar is the social hub of the college.
-As well as serving a wide variety of drinks and cocktails, the bar is stocked with a large variety of board games and hosts many events throughout the year.
+As well as serving a wide variety of drinks, the bar is stocked with a large variety of board games and hosts various events throughout the year.

 Shared kitchen facilities are provided in most of the college's accommodation blocks.